 Alcohol and Diet

-Alcohol is a generic term for ethanol, a particular type of alcohol produced by the fermentation of foods like barley, hops, potatoes and grapes.
-Other types of alcohol commonly available such as methanol (used in glass cleaners), isopropyl alcohol (rubbing alcohol), and ethylene glycol (automobile antifreeze solution) are highly poisonous when swallowed, even in small quantities.
+Alcohol is a generic term for ethanol, a particular type of alcohol produced by the fermentation of foods like barley, hops, potatoes, agave, and grapes.
+Other types of alcohol commonly available such as methanol (used in glass cleaners), isopropyl alcohol (rubbing alcohol), and ethylene glycol (automobile antifreeze solution) are highly poisonous even in small quantities when swallowed.

 Standard American Drink Sizes

-Many health experts recommend drinking 1 to 2 drinks per day.
-A standard drink contains 14 grams of ethanol.
+Some health experts recommend Americans drinking 1 to 2 drinks per day.
+This recommendation is based on a standard drink containing 14 grams of ethanol.
 It is equivalent to:

 - 12 ounces of regular beer with 5% alcohol content